OpenMDAO/POEMs/POEM_068.md

 backtracking.

 For example, a residual equation in the model may involve a `log` function that depends on a state of the nonlinear system.
-Certain design variable combinations can cause an iterative solver towards a negative value for this state, therefore raising an `AnalysisError`.
+Certain design variable combinations will push an iterative solver towards a negative value for this state, therefore raising an `AnalysisError`.
 If the optimizer attempts to backtrack from the failed evaluation, but warm starts the solver using the bad negative state, the `log` function will once again fail.
 In this scenario, often seen in propulsion modeling due to chemical equilibrium analysis equations, the optimizer